tomknuckey/football_player_value_predictions/documentation/write_ups/2025_09_04 Post POC Next Steps.md

    - Consider removing age from the model and applying manual adjustments post-prediction.

 4. **Explore Other Algorithms**
-   - Try ensemble methods such as Random Forest.
+   - Try other models such as LGBM and Random Forest - alternatively models can be used in an ensemble.

 5. **Account for Inflation**
    - Remove inflation effects during modeling, then add them back in at the end.

 6. **Feature Engineering**
-   - Add new features, such as injury record.
+   - Add new features, such as injury record and national games.

 7. **Expand Dataset**
    - Run the model on all players, not just those in the Premier League.